Microdontochromis rotundiventralis

 Xenotilapia rotundiventralis is a species of cichlid endemic to the African Great Lake Lake Tanganyika where it occurs in the southern and southeastern parts of the lake.
 It is found in shallow areas with a mainly sandy substrate interspersed with rocks.
 It forms schools which can number more than one thousand individuals.
 It feeds exclusively on plankton by picking out individual food items with their protractile mouths.
 Both sexes mouthbrood although up to 6 mm in length, the fry are mouthbrooded only by the female.
 If the young are separated from their parents they can be found among other cichlid broods e.g. Lepidiolamprologus elongatus and Perissodus microlepis.
-Some authorities consider this species to be in a separate genus, Microdontochromis.